longturn/freeciv21/docs/Manuals/Advanced/docker.rst

-  The ``--time`` argument can be omitted in most cases as the default interval of 10 seconds is sufficient to allow for graceful shutdown in most cases, however for large maps with lots of cities, the server can be slow to respond at TC and might need longer.
+  The ``--time`` argument can be omitted in most cases as the default interval of 10 seconds is sufficient to allow for graceful shutdown in most cases, however for large maps with lots of cities, the server can be slow to respond at :term:`TC` and might need longer.